 Why an orienteering challenge?

-Each of our orienteering challenge courses are first timer friendly.
+Not participated in an orienteering challenge before?
 Think of this activity as a seek and find in the woods with a few controlled variables.
-For instance, you will be given boundaries (typically trails) and we note on the map a couple of "reset" locations (think trail junctions or a obvious landscape feature).
-We can provide a quick and dirty instruction the day of.
+For instance, you will be given boundaries (typically trails) and we note on the map a couple of “reset” locations (think trail junctions or an obvious landscape feature).

 You have UP TO FIVE HOURS to find as many control points as possible using map and compass.
 You choose how many control points, and the course you want to follow, while also managing time.
 Returning to the finish line after your scheduled finish time results in a deduction of points.